cmancone/akeyless-action/README.md

         echo "my_dynamic_secret: ${{ env.my_dynamic_secret }}"
 ```

-> Live demo: You can see this used in this Action's CI validation workflow at [workflows/ci.yml](https://github.com/LanceMcCarthy/akeyless-action/blob/main/.github/workflows/ci.yml)

-### Maintainer Statement

-Although this fork is primarily for publishing the Action to GitHub Marketplace, any new features or fixes will be synced with [the upstream repository](https://github.com/cmancone/akeyless-action) to ensure ongoing maintenance coordination.
+> **Maintainer Statement** This repo is a fork of [cmancone/akeyless-action](https://github.com/cmancone/akeyless-action) and is primarily for code quality, security updates, dependency maintenence, and to publish to the GitHub Marketplace.
+I will endevor to include any upstream features to ensure ongoing coordination.